F640/begonia-ckernel-mod/readme.md

 Power kernel:
 - Added SukiSU
 - Enabled some kernel features
-- Has KVM
+- Has KVM (Limited, no ARM64 Windows support)
 - hide LineageOS patch removed

 ## Variants

 - SukiSU
-- Sukisu with KPM (very unstable atm)
+- Sukisu with KPM (not very stable yet)

 and their debug variants